Russia pulls back from battered Kyiv region in major shift of war to east

 But the withdrawal from Kyiv and the shift in the direction of the war has lifted spirits, at least in Western Ukraine, she said.
 “We feel we can win,” she said.
 “People are starting to talk about when they can go home.”

 Sly reported from London.
-Max Bearak in Irpin, Ukraine, David L. Stern in Mukachevo, Ukraine, and Claire Parker in Washington contributed to this report.
+Max Bearak contributed from Irpin, Ukraine.
+David L. Stern in Mukachevo, Ukraine, and Claire Parker in Washington contributed to this report.